Urbanism Under Google: Lessons from Sidewalk Toronto

 This article analyzes the Sidewalk project in Toronto as it took shape in its first phase, prior to the release of the Master Innovation and Development Plan, exploring three major governance challenges posed by the imagined “city of the future”: privatization, platformization, and domination.
 The significance of this case study applies well beyond Toronto.
 Google and related companies are modeling future business growth embedded in cities and using projects like the one in Toronto as test beds.
 What happens in Toronto is designed to be replicated.
 We conclude with some lessons, highlighting the precarity of civic stewardship and public accountability when cities are confronted with tantalizing visions of privatized urban innovation.

-Keywords: surveillance, democracy, data, smart city, urban, privacy, infrastructure, governance, municipal, cities, privatization, procurement, planning, autonomous vehicles
+Keywords: surveillance, platforms, democracy, data, smart city, urban, privacy, infrastructure, governance, municipal, cities, privatization, procurement, planning, autonomous vehicles

 Suggested Citation: Suggested Citation